Education

 Weeding in August,2023

 The Tokyo Metropolitan Government has been managing approximately 25,000 hectares of water source forest in the area straddling the border with Yamanashi Prefecture since the Meiji Era.
-"CASIO's Forest" comprises 2.46 hectares of the area and our voluntary staff can contribute to the management through on-site work three times a year, but their involvement is confined to a small portion.
+"The Casio Forest" comprises 2.46 hectares of the area and our voluntary staff can contribute to the management through on-site work three times a year, but their involvement is confined to a small portion.
 Nevertheless, the area is expansive enough to allow for various work experiences and provides an effective scope for understanding the challenges surrounding forest conservation.

-Activities in "Casio's Forest" are organized by voluntary employees.
+Activities in "Casio Forest" are organized by voluntary employees.
 We aim to attract employees with a slight interest in global environmental issues.
 While recruitment is challenging due to the lack of mandatory participation as part of their job, there is a merit in activating intellectual curiosity asking what experiences they would like to gain and learn during their precious day off.
 Focusing on this aspect, making a plan and carrying out the program with employee-centered creativity, our goal is to maximize the impact of education and enlightenment at the individual level and gradually expand the initiative throughout the entire company.

 Supplementary planting in September 2023: